-Questi on Answer (c) away.
+Quest tion Answer (c) away.
 This implies that Aurizon Network could, in theory, undertake above-rail services itself, or through a subsidiary, while no longer being subject to a range of relevant ringfencing obligations.
 What protections does Aurizon Network propose to ensure that the ringfencing framework remains robust in a scenario such as this?
 Can Aurizon Network please comment on how the DAAU contemplates a scenario where the new owner of Aurizon Network does hold an interest in an upstream or downstream business (for example, providing above-rail services)?
 What protections does Aurizon Network propose to ensure that the ringfencing framework remains robust in a scenario such as this?
-Network from engaging in conduct for the purpose of preventing or hindering an Access Seeker's or Access Holder's Access; • deems certain types of specified conduct to constitute conduct that prevents or hinders an Access Seeker's or Access Holder's Access, particularly where Aurizon Network provides Access to itself or a related body corporate of itself on more favourable times; • requires Aurizon Network to negotiate in good faith with Access Seekers to reach an Access Agreement; and obliges Aurizon Network in such negotiations not to unfairly differentiate between Access Seekers in a way that materially adversely affects the ability of one or more Access Seekers to compete with other Access Seekers.
+Network from engaging in conduct for the purpose of preventing or hindering an Access Seeker's or Access Holder's Access; deems certain types of specified conduct to constitute conduct that prevents or hinders an Access Seeker's or Access Holder's Access, particularly where Aurizon Network provides Access to itself or a related body corporate of itself on more favourable times; requires Aurizon Network to negotiate in good faith with Access Seekers to reach an Access Agreement; and obliges Aurizon Network in such negotiations not to unfairly differentiate between Access Seekers to compete with other Access Seekers.
 Further, in the event that Aurizon Network is no longer part of the Aurizon Group and either itself or a Related Body Corporate proposes to became the owner or owner of an upstream or downstream entity, any such transaction would require ACCC clearance or authorisation.
 Any such clearance or authorisation would likely require Aurizon Network or the relevant Related Body Corporate to provide an access undertaking with appropriate ring fencing obligations.
-(We note Aurizon Network's response to question 3(d) (14 June 2019 questions) in regard to clause 3.6(f)(ii).
-Based on the response, it remains unclear as to the intent and implications of removing this clause.
-In its response, Aurizon Network pointed to clause 3.7(c).
-Clause 3.6(f)(ii) and the reference to "regulatory functions" were introduced by the QCA in its draft decision of 30 June 2015 in relation to the 2014 DAU and adopted by Aurizon Network in order to obtain regulatory approval for that DAU.
-Aurizon Network has worked on the basis that the reference to 'regulatory 1 function 3.7(c) a ginal question related to the outsourcing of 'regulatory s' contemplated by clause 3.6(f)(ii).
-It is not clear that clause nd the remaining provisions relating to the responsibility to functions' was a reference to matters related to the provision of Below Rail Services.
-Those matters are now defined by an inclusive list in clause 3.4(c) and include, for example: ı provide 'below-rail services' capture these regulatory functions. supply of the declared service as contemplated by section 250(1)(a) of the
+(2) question remains clause.
+I Our ori function 3.7(c) a provide e Aurizon Network's response to question 3(d) (14 June 2019 ns) in regard to clause 3.6(f)(ii).
+Based on the response, it is unclear as to the intent and implications of removing this in its response, Aurizon Network pointed to clause 3.7(c). iginal question related to the outsourcing of 'regulatory ns' contemplated by clause 3.6(f)(ii).
+It is not clear that clause ind the remaining provisions relating to the responsibility to 'below-rail services' capture these regulatory functions. sly, clause 3.6(f)(ii) precluded Aurizon Network from Clause 3.6(f)(ii) and the reference to "regulatory functions" were introduced by the QCA in its draft decision of 30 June 2015 in relation to the 2014 DAU and adopted by Aurizon Network in order to obtain regulatory approval for that DAU.
+Aurizon Network has worked on the basis that the reference to 'regulatory functions' was a reference to matters related to the provision of Below Rail Services.
+Those matters are now defined by an inclusive list in clause 3.4(c) and include, for example: supply of the declared service as contemplated by section 250(1)(a) of the QCA Act;